snsn3/docx_summarizer/README.md

 # Summarize lengthy word documents in a one click
 This code performs text summarization using the BART (Bidirectional and Auto-Regressive Transformers) model.
 It takes a long text document in a Word file format (.docx), processes the content, generates a summary using the BART model, and then saves the summary to a new Word file.

-Explanation:
+Quick explanation below.

 # Import necessary libraries: